-Cyberbullying occurs when someone repeatedly makes fun of another person online, or repeatedly picks on another person through emails or text messages.
+Cyber bullying occurs when someone repeatedly makes fun of another person online, or repeatedly picks on another person through emails or text messages.
 It can also involve using online forums with the intention of harming, damaging, humiliating, or isolating another person.
-It includes various different types of bullying, including racist bullying, homophobic bullying, or bullying related to special education needs and disabilities.
-The main difference is that, instead of the perpetrator carrying out the bullying face-to-face, they use technology as a means to do it.
+It includes various types of bullying, including racist bullying, homophobic bullying, or bullying related to special education needs and disabilities.
+The main difference is that, instead of the perpetrator carrying out the bullying face-to-face, they use technology to do it.

-2. Forced Marriage
+Forced Marriage